-Lane County seniors can choose from a wide range of Medicare and other health insurance products to supplement their traditional Medicare coverage.
-Use the links below to narrow your options to a specific type of Medicare insurance.
+You have a wide range of Medicare and other senior health insurance options available to you in Lane County.
+To make shopping easier, use the navigation links below to show specific plan types.
 If you are looking for more information about your options click here.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.